 Chile has around 5,000 islands with only about half of them officially recognized as sovereign islands.
 This immense number of islands with the majority uninhabited and inaccessible without an expedition ship makes cruising through the Chilean fjords seriously remote.
 Few people, Chileans included, have seen Patagonia fjordlands and hard-to-reach inlets, but those who have, report back with amazement, intrigue and excitement for the incredible features that lie within.

-While on a Patagonia cruise you will see no other boats, no other people and no other towns for the majority of the itinerary.
+You will see no other boats, no other people and no other towns for the majority of the itinerary.

 Purpose-built small cruise ships made for tight inlets and remote travel offer comfortable access to Patagonia’s farther reaches that cannot be accessed by road or day boat.
 While out on a Chilean fjords cruise you will see no other boats, no other people and no other towns for the majority of the itinerary, making this region even more remote than Alaska’s rugged coastline.
 And certainly something you won’t find in the heavily visited Torres del Paine National Park.